 Terms of Appointment:

-(g) Where a large number of candidates meet the specified entry requirements, the recruiting department may devise shortlisting criteria to select the better qualified candidates for further processing.
-In these circumstances, only shortlisted candidates will be invited to attend recruitment examination and/or interview.
+(c) Where a large number of candidates meet the specified entry requirements, the Efficiency Office may devise shortlisting criteria to select the better qualified candidates for further processing.
+In these circumstances, only shortlisted candidates will be invited to attend the selection interview.

-(h) It is Government policy to place people with a disability in appropriate jobs wherever possible.
-If a disabled candidate meets the entry requirements, he/she will be invited to attend the selection interview/written examination without being subject to further shortlisting.
+(d) It is Government policy to place people with a disability in appropriate jobs wherever possible.
+If a disabled candidate meets the entry requirements, he/she will be invited to attend the selection interview without being subject to any further shortlisting criteria.
 Applicants who have declared disabilities found suitable for appointment may be given an appropriate degree of preference over other applicants whose suitability for appointment is considered comparable to that of the former.
 The Government policy and other related measures on employment of persons with disabilities are set out in the booklet “Employ People Based on Their Abilities – Application for Government Jobs by Persons with Disabilities” which is available for reference on the Civil Service Bureau's website at http://www.csb.gov.hk under “Administration of the Civil Service – Appointments”.

-(i) Holders of academic qualifications other than those obtained from Hong Kong institutions/Hong Kong Examinations and Assessment Authority may also apply but their qualifications will be subject to assessments on equivalence with the required entry qualifications.
-They should submit copies of their official transcripts and certificates by mail to the below contact address.
+(h) Holders of academic qualifications other than those obtained from Hong Kong institutions/Hong Kong Examinations and Assessment Authority may also apply but their qualifications will be subject to assessments on equivalence with the required entry qualifications.
+They should submit copies of their official transcripts and certificates by mail to the below enquiry address.

 How to apply: